eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

-          init-server       - called when we actually get on our IRC server disconnect-server - called when we disconnect from our IRC server fail-server       - called when an IRC server fails to respond hidden-host       - called when the bot's host is hidden by the server
+          init-server       - called when we actually get on our IRC server disconnect-server - called when we disconnect from our IRC server fail-server       - called when an IRC server fails to respond hidden-host       - called after the bot's host is hidden by the server

   Note that Tcl scripts can trigger arbitrary events, including ones that are not pre-defined or used by Eggdrop.